kentcdodds/cloc/README.md

    --quiet                   Suppress all information messages except for
                              the final report.
    --report-file=<file>      Write the results to <file> instead of STDOUT.
+   --summary-cutoff=X:N      Aggregate to 'Other' results having X lines
+                             below N where X is one of
+                                c   meaning lines of code
+                                f   meaning files
+                                m   meaning lines of comments
+                                cm  meaning lines of code + comments Appending a percent sign to N changes the calculation from straight count to
+                             percentage.
+                             Ignored with --diff or --by-file.
    --sql=<file>              Write results as SQL create and insert statements
                              which can be read by a database program such as SQLite.
 If <file> is -, output is sent to STDOUT.